Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 **Note: The numerical errors are approximately three times the standard deviations (for reference).**

 The Calibration parameters are stored in a number of variables.
-For a complete description of them, visit this page.
-Notice that the skew coefficient alpha_c and the 6th order radial distortion coefficient (the last entry of kc) have not been estimated (this is the default mode).
-Therefore, the angle between the x and y pixel axes is 90 degrees.
-In most practical situations, this is a very good assumption.
-However, later on, a way of introducing the skew coefficient alpha_c in the optimization will be presented.

-Observe that only 13 gradient descent iterations are required in order to reach the minimum.
-This means only 13 evaluations of the reprojection function + Jacobian computation and inversion.
-The reason for that fast convergence is the quality of the initial guess for the parameters computed by the initialization procedure.
-For now, ignore the recommendation of the system to reduce the distortion model.
-The reprojection error is still too large to make a judgement on the complexity of the model.
-This is mainly because some of the grid corners were not very precisely extracted for a number of images.

 Click on Reproject on images in the Camera calibration tool to show the reprojections of the grids onto the original images.
 These projections are computed based on the current intrinsic and extrinsic parameters.
-Input an empty string (just press "enter") to the question Number(s) of image(s) to show ([] = all images) to indicate that you want to show all the images:
+Input an empty string (just press "enter") to the question **Number(s) of image(s) to show ([] = all images) to indicate that you want to show all the images:*8
-Number(s) of image(s) to show ([] = all images) =
+**Number(s) of image(s) to show ([] = all images) = **

-The following figures shows the first four images with the detected corners (red crosses) and the reprojected grid corners (circles).
+The following figures shows the  four images with the **detected corners (red crosses)** and the reprojected grid corners (circles).